are now online through our Virtual Campus while our campus facilities are closed through Summer Session.

 Legal Aid Information

 Legal Aid is happy to talk to anyone who is having work-related issues due to the coronavirus.
 You can call the Work and Family Helpline at (800)880-8047 or the general helpline at (415)864-8848.
-Available languages are English, Spanish, Chinese, Urdu, Vietnamese and Farsi.
+Available languages are English, Spanish, Chinese, Urdu, Vietnamese, and Farsi.

-What's Not Open on Campus?
+What's Open online?

 Admissions and Records

 Chavez Library & LRC

 Student Health ServicesVeterans

 The Student Complaint Procedures are available to every San Jose City College student, offering an equitable means of seeking an appropriate remedy for a grievance regarding any college-related matter (other than as defined under the unlawful discrimination section of the catalog).
 Complaint procedures are provided for the following: grade appeals process, complaints regarding a faculty member, complaints regarding a staff member, complaints about a manager, or sexual assault complaints.

 Most complaints, grievances or disciplinary matters should be resolved at the campus level.
 Students are encouraged to work through the campus complaint process first.
 Issues that are not resolved at the campus level may be escalated to state offices.
 Click here for more information.